How Do You Embed Images in a Django Blog From a WYSIWYG Editor?

 old_image.image.delete(save=False)

 As you can see from the second function, we compare the original object to the image associated with the updated record.
-If the image URLs aren't equal then we know that the user is intending to update the image file.
-So, we'll want to make sure the original file is destroyed before it's URL is lost after the update so it doesn't become stranded.
+If the image URLs aren't equal then we know that the user has updated the image file and we destroy the resource.

 from django.apps import AppConfig